getsentry/sentry-php/UPGRADE-2.0.md

   $client->getConfig()->getTransport();
   ```

-- The method `Client::getErrorTypes` has been removed.
+- The method `Raven_Client::getErrorTypes` has been removed.
 You should use
   `Configuration::getErrorTypes` instead.

   Before: